neilg63/geotime/README.md

 - cc: Optional two-letter country code to narrow searches to a given country
 - fuzzy: on a scale from 0 to 100, 100 is the maximum tolerance of spelling and name association and 0 for exact matches only.
 The default is 100

-If no time is specified, the current time will be used.

 #### Response

 - Array of objects with text (place name, region (CountryCode)), lat and lng